yukikongju/Data-Science-Machine-Learning-Ressources/books/README.md

 **Deep Learning**
-- [ ] Deep Learning with PyTorch by Eli Stevens
+- [ ] Deep Learning with PyTorch by Eli Stevens [on going]
 - [ ] Deep Learning Cookbook by Douwe Osinga
 - [ ] Programming PyTorch for Deep Learning by Ian Pointer

 **Computer Vision**
 - [ ] Deep Learning for Computer Vision by Adrian Rosebrock
-    - [ ] Volume I:
+    - [ ] Volume I:  [on going]
     - [ ] Volume II:
     - [ ] Volume III:

 **Natural Language Processing**
-- [ ] Applied Text Analysis with Python by Benjamin Bengfort
+- [ ] Applied Text Analysis with Python by Benjamin Bengfort [on going]
 - [ ] Applied Natural Language Processing in the Enterprise by Ankur Patel
+- [ ] Natural Language Processing in Action by Hobson Lane
 - [ ] Natural Language Processing with Transformers by Lewis Tunstall
 - [ ] Practical Natural Language Processing by Sowmya Vajjala

 **Music**